bambooforest/IntroDataScience/case_studies/data_behind_the_plot/README.md

   theme_bw()
 ```

-    ## Warning: Removed 2 rows containing missing values (geom_bar).

 ![](README_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

 Some questions:

 - What is the data type?
 - What does the plot tell us about the quality of the wine in the
   dataset?

 We can also split the wine into categories.